 Request for Local Yearbooks

 The Steele Memorial Library has been collecting yearbooks from the five area high schools since 1909.
 They have been very popular with genealogists and others ever since.
 Unfortunately there are several years that we do not have.
 Since they can no longer be purchased, we have to rely on donations of existing copies.
-Below you will find a list of the years we do not have.
-If you have a copy of any of these years that you are willing to donate, we would be very grateful.
-Please contact Sherry or Maggie at 733-8603.
+If you have Elmira yearbooks to donate, please contact Sherry or Maggie at 733-8603 to arrange a drop-off time.

 The Microfilm Collection